 Slow Down by the River

-As the afternoon starts to wane, keep pecking away at that FastPass list.
-When you aren’t doing that then stick by the Rivers of America with two attractions.
+As the afternoon starts to wane, head to the Rivers of America with the two attractions nearby.
 The first of these is the Liberty Square Riverboat.
 This steam-powered boat will take you on a relaxing ride around the river with plenty of sights to see.
 While this is still outside, the attraction is plenty relaxing and you get a little bit of a breeze with the boat in motion.
 This is an excellent spot for photos, as well.

 The other attraction along the river is Tom Sawyer’s Island.
 This island has trails to walk around and a few fun areas for kids to play in.
 While we prefer the riverboat, both are fun options and worth doing if you have the time.
 If you would rather do the train then insert it in place of one of these attractions.
 We prefer the other two options over the train but you can’t go wrong with any of them.

 Along with this, the river is one of our favorite parts of Magic Kingdom along with Liberty Square.
 Explore the walkways and details of both during this time.
 This is a perfect early evening spot and one of the more unique areas in Magic Kingdom.